Remmy195/TimeSeriesBootstrap.jl/README.md

 # TimeSeriesBootstrap.jl

 This project implements a **block bootstrap sampling framework** and statistical validation methods for evaluating time series data.
+Note this project is still in dev and not quite stable
 ---

 ## Key Features